m0de-60/super-duckhunt/README.md

 <H2>VERSION & DEVELOPMENT NOTES:</H2>

+6-11-2026 Bug fixes and tweaks.
+When !bang command set is turned off (!bef only) !shop 10 (lucky charm) was not working.
+Rearranged !duckstats to show only relevent info pertaining to if !bang/!bef are off or on.
+Reorganized !rules and rearranged to show relevent info pertaining to if !bang/!bef are off or on.

 6-7-2026 Bug fix, improperly formatted quotations in a few lines, fixed.

 5-25-2026 Bug fix, explosive ammo (and possibly popcorn) were not being deducted properly when the player had 2 ammo/popcorn left.
 Issue was originally reported with explosive ammo, but when checking through the code I noticed that popcorn may be the same way, and applied similar fix to both.
 Also noticed a similar crashable issue to the past bug fix for !reload in separate command !reloaf/!bread and fixed that as well.